Privacy Policy

 • Hosting settings.

-Mandatory information required for registration and further use of the portal is marked with an asterisk (*).
+Required fields for registration and further use of the portal are marked with an asterisk (*).
 Other information is optional.

-In addition to registering with an email address, you also have the optional and voluntary option of logging in with your Google or Microsoft account (SSO).
-In this case, you will be redirected to the provider’s login screen.
-If you register successfully, your account details (such as email address, name and profile picture) will be shared with us and used to create your profile.
-The providers receive the information that you have accessed SSO from our site.
+In addition to registering via an email address, you also have the optional and voluntary possibility of logging in with your Google or Microsoft account (SSO).
+In this case, you will be redirected to the provider's registration form.
+Upon successful registration, your account details there (such as email address, name and profile picture) will be shared with us and used for profile creation.
+The providers receive information that you accessed SSO from our site.
 The provider of the SSO functionality is Google Cloud EMEA Limited, 70 Sir John Rogerson's Quay, Dublin 2, Ireland or Microsoft Ireland Operations Limited, One Microsoft Court, South County Business Park, Leopardstown, Dublin 18, D18 DH6k, Ireland.
-If personal data is transferred from the aforementioned providers to their group companies in the USA, Google LLC and Microsoft Corporation are certified according to the EU-US Data Privacy Framework, whereby the transfer of personal data to the USA takes place on the basis of the adequacy decision for the USA in accordance with Art.
+Should personal data be transferred from the aforementioned providers to their group companies in the USA, Google LLC and Microsoft Corporation are certified under the EU-US Data Privacy Framework, meaning that the transfer of personal data to the USA is based on the adequacy decision for the USA pursuant to Art.
 45 GDPR.

-To provide the portal, the following information is stored and accessed on the device:
+To provide the portal, the following information in particular is stored and accessed on the end device:

 If you choose credit card as your payment method, we use the payment service provider Mollie BV, Keizersgracht 126, 1015 CW Amsterdam, Netherlands.
-This provider handles payment processing for us and processes credit card information such as cardholder, card number, expiration date and CVV as well as the usual connection data, including the IP address, when accessing the payment page.
-After Mollie has verified the information, we will receive notification of whether the payment was successful (including the payment amount) or the reason why it failed.
+This service handles payment processing for us and processes credit card information such as cardholder name, card number, expiry date and CVV, as well as the usual connection data, including the IP address, when the payment page is accessed.
+After Mollie has reviewed the information, we receive notification as to whether the payment was successful (including the payment amount) or why it failed.

-For your security, the sessions you start are documented and you can end them at any time.
+For your security, started sessions are documented and can be ended by you at any time.
 Your personal account, your company profile and your subscriptions can be deleted at any time by pressing the corresponding button in the settings.

-The legal basis for data processing on the portal is Art.
-6 Para.
-1 lit. b GDPR, insofar as the data processing is carried out to fulfil the contract or to carry out pre-contractual measures, and otherwise Art.
-6 Para.
+The legal basis for data processing in the portal is Art.
+6 para.
+1 lit. b GDPR, insofar as the data processing is carried out for the performance of a contract or for the implementation of pre-contractual measures, and otherwise Art.
+6 para.
 1 lit. f GDPR, whereby our legitimate interest lies in providing users with a portal for setting up and managing profile and company data as well as subscriptions.

 Newsletter

-If you would like to receive the newsletter offered on the website with regular information about our offers and products, we require your e-mail address as mandatory information.
-We use the so-called double opt-in procedure to send the newsletter.
-This means that we will only send you our newsletter by email if you have expressly confirmed that you agree to receive our newsletter.
-You will receive an email with a link that you can use to confirm that you, as the owner of the corresponding email address, wish to receive newsletters in the future.
+If you would like to receive the newsletter offered on the website with regular information about our offers and products, we require your email address as mandatory information.
+We use the so-called double opt-in procedure for sending the newsletter.
+This means that we will only send you our newsletter by email after you have expressly confirmed that you consent to receiving our newsletter.
+You will receive an email with a link to confirm that you, as the owner of the corresponding email address, wish to receive newsletters in the future.
 By confirming, you give us your consent in accordance with Art.
-6 (1) lit. a GDPR, that we may use your personal data for the purpose of sending the desired newsletter.
+6 para.
+1 lit. a GDPR, that we may use your personal data for the purpose of sending the requested newsletter.

-When you register for the newsletter, we save, in addition to the email address required for sending, the IP address you used to register for the newsletter, as well as the date and time of your registration and confirmation for the newsletter.
-This way we can verify your registration and consent and trace any possible misuse at a later date.
+When you subscribe to our newsletter, we store, in addition to the email address required for sending the newsletter, the IP address you used to subscribe, as well as the date and time of your subscription and confirmation.
+This way we can verify your registration and consent, and trace any potential misuse at a later date.

-To provide the newsletter, we use the services of HubSpot Ireland Limited, 2nd Floor 30 North Wall Quay, Dublin 1, Ireland.
-Due to our choice of data storage location, your data will generally only be stored in the European Union.
+We use the services of HubSpot Ireland Limited, 2nd Floor 30 North Wall Quay, Dublin 1, Ireland to provide the newsletter.
+Due to our choice of data storage location, your data will generally only be stored within the European Union.
 Nevertheless, it cannot be ruled out that, as part of the processing by HubSpot, data may be transferred from HubSpot Ireland Limited to HubSpot Inc. in the USA.
 HubSpot Inc. is certified under the EU-US Data Privacy Framework, which means that the transfer of personal data to the USA is based on the adequacy decision for the USA pursuant to Art.
 45 GDPR.
-For more information about HubSpot's privacy policy, please visit: https://legal.hubspot.com/privacy-policy.
+More information about HubSpot's privacy policy can be found at: https://legal.hubspot.com/privacy-policy.

-In addition, we carry out newsletter tracking in order to statistically evaluate newsletter usage and better understand what our customers and prospects are actually interested in.
+In addition, we conduct newsletter tracking to statistically evaluate newsletter usage and better understand what our customers and prospects are actually interested in.
 This serves to make the content more relevant.
-For this purpose, we use standard market technologies in our newsletters that can be used to measure interactions with the newsletters (e.g. opening of the email, links clicked).
-This is done on the one hand by means of small graphics (pixels) embedded in the newsletters, which establish a connection to our email delivery provider, and on the other hand by links that first register the click and then redirect to the desired target page.
+For this purpose, we use standard technologies in our newsletters to measure interactions with the newsletters (e.g., email opening, links clicked).
+This is done on the one hand using small graphics (pixels) embedded in the newsletters, which establish a connection to our email delivery provider, and on the other hand through links that first register the click and then redirect to the desired target page.

-You can unsubscribe from the newsletter at any time using the link included in each newsletter or by email.
-The legality of the data processing operations already carried out remains unaffected by the revocation.
-After unsubscribing, your email address will be immediately deleted from our newsletter distribution list unless you have expressly consented to continued use of the collected data or continued processing is otherwise permitted by law.
+You can unsubscribe from the newsletter at any time via the link included in every newsletter or by email.
+The lawfulness of data processing operations already carried out remains unaffected by the revocation.
+After you unsubscribe, your email address will be immediately deleted from our newsletter mailing list, unless you have expressly consented to the continued use of the collected data or the continued processing is otherwise legally permissible.

-We maintain online presences in social networks to communicate with customers and interested parties and to provide information about our products and services.
+We maintain online presences on social networks to communicate with customers and potential customers, among other things, and to provide information about our products and services.

-Processing for advertising purposes by the providers of social networks
+Processing for advertising purposes by the providers of the social networks

-The users’ data is usually processed by the social networks concerned for market research and advertising purposes.
-In this way, user profiles can be created based on users’ interests.
+The data of users is generally processed by the relevant social networks for market research and advertising purposes.
+This allows user profiles to be created based on users' interests.
 For this purpose, cookies and other identifiers are stored on the end devices of the data subjects.
 Based on these usage profiles, for example, Advertisements are placed within social networks but also on third-party websites.

-The legal basis for the data processing carried out by the social networks on their own responsibility can be found in the data protection information of the respective social network.
-The links below also provide you with further information on the respective data processing and the options for objection.
+The legal basis for data processing carried out by the social networks under their own responsibility can be found in the privacy policy of the respective social network.
+The links below provide further information on the respective data processing activities and the options for objecting.

 Processing for statistical purposes

-As part of the operation of our online presence, we may have access to information such as statistics on the use of our online presence provided by social networks.
-These statistics are aggregated and may include, in particular, demographic information (e.g., age, gender, region, country) as well as data on interaction with our online presence (e.g., likes, subscriptions, sharing, viewing of images and videos) and the posts and content distributed through them.
-These can also provide information about the interests of users and which content and topics are particularly relevant to them.
-We may also use this information to adapt the design and our activities and content on the online presence and to optimize it for our audience.
-Details and links to the social network data that we, as operators of the online presence, have access to can be found in the list below.
+As part of operating our online presence, we may be able to access information such as usage statistics provided by social networks.
+These statistics are aggregated and may include, in particular, demographic information (e.g., age, gender, region, country) as well as data on interaction with our online presence (e.g., likes, subscriptions, shares, viewing of images and videos) and the posts and content distributed through them.
+These can also provide information about users' interests and which content and topics are particularly relevant to them.
+We may also use this information to adapt the design, activities and content of our online presence and to optimize it for our audience.
+Details and links to the data of the social networks that we, as operators of the online presences, can access can be found in the list below.
 The collection and use of these statistics are generally subject to joint responsibility.
-Where applicable, the relevant contract is listed below.
+If this applies, the relevant contract is listed below.

-As part of our online advertising, we use so-called lead forms on various platforms, including Google Ads lead form extensions, LinkedIn Lead Gen Forms and Meta Lead Ads (e.g. via Facebook or Instagram).
-These forms allow interested parties to contact us quickly and easily or to request information about our products and services.
+As part of our online advertising, we use so-called lead forms on various platforms, including Google Ads lead form extensions, LinkedIn Lead Gen Forms, and Meta Lead Ads (e.g., LinkedIn Lead Gen Forms). via Facebook or Instagram).
+These forms allow interested individuals to quickly and easily contact us or request information about our products and services.

-If you fill out such a lead form on one of the platforms mentioned, the data entered there (e.g. Name, email address, job title, company) are initially processed by the respective platform provider:
+If you fill out such a lead form on one of the aforementioned platforms, the data entered there (e.g. Name, email address, job title, company) are initially processed by the respective platform provider:

 • Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland